ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * Environmental characteristics of a device like its GPS location
 * Formal certifications received

-EAT also supports nesting of sets of claims and EAT tokens for use with complex composite devices.

-This document uses the terminology and main operational model defined in [RATS.architecture].
-In particular, it can be used for evidence and attestation results.
+The EAT format supports nesting claims sets and EATs as well as the use of detached claim sets to enable representation of claims from use cases featuring complex composite devices.
+Owing to the goal of supporting a broad range of use cases, and because {{RFC8392}} and {{RFC7519}} are very flexible, the profile concept (see {{profiles}}) is defined to enable the usage of the EAT format to be tailored to specific use cases to ensure interoperability.

+This specification provides some considerations for creation and registration of future EAT-related claims.

 ## Entity Overview